Concept Mapper app icon

 The same map, as a navigable outline

 Every map also opens as a textmap: a nested, expandable outline of the very same nodes and typed relationships.
-Follow one thread of connections at a time, read and edit a node's notes inline, and add nodes without ever touching the canvas.
-It is one tap away from the canvas on the Mac today, and it will be the default on iPhone — where a force-directed graph is unreadable — once the iPhone and iPad app arrives.
+Follow one thread of connections at a time, read and edit a node's notes inline, and add nodes without ever touching the canvas — one click away from the visual canvas.

 A concept map is a knowledge artefact, not a picture.